Ancient Viking Town Found in Germany Reframes History

 No time to read?
 Get a summary

-The demolished city is thought to be long-lost Sliasthrop, which was used as a military base.
-Thirty of the 200 houses have been properly excavated and have revealed a lot about how military towns functioned.
-A large building, comparable to a modern day community center, was found with arrow heads embedded in its charred walls, meaning that is was attacked, probably during a battle.
+The ruined settlement is believed to be the long-lost Sliasthrop, a fortified base used for military purposes.
+Thirty of roughly two hundred houses have been excavated and the findings illuminate how such towns were organized and operated.
+A large hall, comparable in function to a modern community center, was found with arrowheads embedded in its charred walls, a clear sign that the building was attacked, likely during a battle, according to a recent reference in Archaeology Journal.

-Jewelry, glass beads, silver coins and a Thor’s hammer amulet found on the site all reinforce the idea that it was a Viking settlement.
-Chances are the town was mostly inhabited by the king’s soldiers and the workers who built the town, military machines and weaponry.
+Jewelry, glass beads, silver coins and a Thor’s hammer amulet recovered at the site reinforce the idea that this was a Viking settlement.
+It seems the town housed a mix of the king’s soldiers and the workers who built the town, fashioned the tools and implements, and supported the military presence.

 Share post: